johnjhacking/TennesseeSquires/README.md

 At first I was asked to maintain discretion (with my first vulnerability report) Then, I was told that this isn't private information, therefore no such legal pursuit should occur :)

+Enjoy a glimpse in the life of the Elite Club, the Jack Daniel's Tennessee Squire Association.